 Rather than computer games or TV, reading is my entertainment, and I become frustrated when I can’t find a book to crawl into for a terrific adventure.
 I’d caught up on the latest releases of my favorite authors and had numerous other books that were either boring or had simple plots.
-Outside of Christian fiction I was disappointed by no depth to the morals and characters who couldn’t speak unless they used the most popular profanity.
+Everywhere I looked, I was disappointed by light-weight morals, and characters who couldn’t speak unless they used the most popular profanity.
 Give me a plot with depth, romance, adventure and make it contemporary.
 And they’re always better if they have a horse or two.
 Call me frustrated and hard to please.

 Months ago my daughter had suggested her favorite trilogy, The Remnant Chronicles.
 “It’s kind of a love story,” she said.

 “But not contemporary,” I said.
-Actually, inside I was whining.
+Actually, inside I whined.

 Sigh.
 I put book 1 The Kiss of Deception by Mary Pearson on hold with my library website and waited for the alert to download it to my Kindle.
 Hmm.
 Alisha’s impatience as she’d waited for the next stories came to mind.
 A waiting list is a good sign.
 I felt encouraged.

 Shortly after I started reading I gave a sigh and knew I was into a good story.
 Half-way through The Kiss of Deception I went back to the library web page and reserved book 2 The Heart of Betrayal and book 3 The Beauty of Darkness.
 Part way through book 3 I went to Amazon and ordered all three in hard copy.
 I knew this was a series I wanted to rake over multiple times, word by word.

 Why I Became a Glutton